 - In Navigation, go to ACQUISITION, and select Acquisition Builder.

-- Click the New Acquisition Builder button.
+- On the Acquisition Builders index page, click the New Acquisition Builder button.

-- On the New Builder dialog box,
+- On the New Builder dialog box, enter the details for the new Acquisition Builder.

 - Domain – Enter the domain of the website that will be displaying the lightbox.
 Click the